Lexicon

 ORIGINAL

-The process by which protocols designed for neutrality become instruments of particular interests—the digital equivalent of regulatory capture.
-Protocol capture occurs when governance mechanisms are dominated by concentrated stakeholders, when fork rights become nominal rather than real, when the cost of exit exceeds the cost of exploitation.
-The captured protocol maintains the appearance of neutrality while serving partial interests: rules that formally apply to all are written by and for the few; upgrades that nominally benefit users actually benefit operators; governance tokens concentrate until voting is plutocratic.
-Protocol capture is the path from Protocol Republic to Neo-Feudal Stack—not through dramatic seizure but through gradual drift.
-The defenses are structural: meaningful fork rights, distributed governance, credible exit, and the civic asymmetry that keeps protocol operators visible to protocol users.
+Protocols designed for neutrality can become instruments of particular interests — the digital equivalent of regulatory capture.
+It occurs when governance mechanisms are dominated by concentrated stakeholders, fork rights become nominal, and the cost of exit exceeds the cost of exploitation.
+The captured protocol maintains the appearance of neutrality while serving partial interests: rules formally applying to all are written by and for the few; upgrades nominally benefiting users actually benefit operators; governance tokens concentrate until voting is plutocratic.
+Protocol capture is the path from Protocol Republic to Neo-Feudal Stack — not through dramatic seizure but through gradual drift.
+The defenses: meaningful fork rights, distributed governance, credible exit, and the civic asymmetry that keeps operators visible to users.

 Protocol Republic